 Pieter was so fond of his cattle and they would be brushed regularly.

 The family, Annemarie, Guy, and the two younger daughters, Rosanna and Moya, who were weekly boarders and were only home at the weekends, managed to keep up with the farm chores.

 Oh, dear, chores sound like easy things that people give their little children to do for pocket money to teach them the value of money, believe me when I tell you the work they all did, and still do, is what I would call, physical labor.

 When they initially moved to the farm in 1974 Annemarie kept chickens which she continued to do until just recently – that is what kept the farm going throughout the bad times.

-Unfortunately, it has become too dangerous to sell to cash buyers at farm gate now and with the feed so expensive, she has now given up keeping chickens.
+Unfortunately, it has become too dangerous to sell to cash buyers at the farm gate now, and with the feed so expensive, she has now given up keeping chickens.

 In 1989 the entire farm burned out due to negligence by railway workers.
 The main railway line to Richards Bay runs right through the middle of the farm and trains with more than 100 trucks filled with coal go through there all the time.